MicrosoftDocs/win32/desktop-src/WsdApi/namespace.md

 # nameSpace element

 Describes a namespace.
-This namespace may be used for code generation or for handling <wsdl:import&gt; directives.
+This namespace may be used for code generation or for handling <wsdl:import> directives.

 ## Usage